 Some examples of common challenges:

-- Communication breakdowns: Difficulty expressing thoughts or feelings, misunderstandings, or lack of communication can lead to conflicts and frustrations in relationships.
+- Communication breakdown: Difficulty expressing thoughts or feelings, misunderstandings, or lack of communication can lead to conflicts and frustrations in relationships.

 - Trust issues: A lack of trust can arise due to dishonesty, betrayal, or past relationship experiences, leading to difficulties in building or maintaining a healthy relationship.